C0PEP0D/otto/paper/paper.md

 It has become popular in robotics [@Moraud2010;@Lochmatter2010thesis] and to interpret animal searches [@Vergassola2007;@Voges2014;@Calhoun2014].

 Several variants have been proposed since [@Masson2013;@Ristic2016;@Karpas2017;@Hutchinson2018;@Chen2020], but the quest for better policies has been hindered by the lack of a trustable, open-source implementation of the source-tracking POMDP.
-Comparing policies across publications is unreliable because no well-defined methodology for policy evaluation exists.
+Existing comparisons of policies are not reliable because no well-defined methodology for policy evaluation exists.
 Besides, the recent successes of reinforcement learning for solving complex navigation problems in turbulence [@Reddy2016;@Alageshan2020] calls for an adaptation of these methods to the source-tracking POMDP.